auriq/essentia_docs/source/tutorial/dataprocessingtutorials/how-to-scale.rst

 In this tutorial, we concentrate on using Essentia within the AWS cloud service.
 AWS allows Essentia to handle the creation of and connection to worker nodes automatically, making analyses fully scalable and adaptable.
-This tutorial requires the AWS cloud-based version of Essentia.
+This tutorial goes over geenral intuitions and steps to fire up essentia clusters, and runs command, then terminate the cluster.
+AWS cloud based version of Essentia is required.

+Resources are also available for using essentia clusters

-To connect to existing computers as your worker nodes and manually construct an Essentia cluster, go through :doc:`configure-cluster`.
+* :doc:`configure-cluster` - using existing computers as worker nodes for essentia cluster.
+* :doc:`managing-clusters`- managing clusters, such as reusing / resizing existing cluster.
+* `Essentia-Playground <essentia-playground.auriq.com>`_ - example jupyter notebook for data analysis using Essentia cluster.

 **Note:** The Local and Docker installations of Essentia are currently limited to one computer and do not currently make use of Essentia's scalability.